OptimChain/Main/index.md

 OptimChain is when optimization and supply chain meets technology.
 Let us build end to end solutions for you with theory based analytics.

-Click below for our list of projects:
+See our list of projects below:

 1. QR_ERP-Automated Cloud Based Inventory Control